Agriculture Loans

 Beginning FarmerThrough the Farm Service Agency’s Beginning Farmer Loan Program, Consumers National Bank can help young family members make the transition into the family farm business.

-For the purposes of the FSA loan program, a Beginning Farmer is defined as an individual or entity who:
+For the FSA loan program, a Beginning Farmer is defined as an individual or entity who:

 • Has not operated a farm for more than 10 years;